-Recreational gamblers play for entertainment.
+Most people who gamble occasionally do so for entertainment.
 They know that they are likely to lose and if they win it is luck.
-Gambling is a game of chance.
+They understand that gambling is a game of chance.

 Problem gamblers spend more than they can afford to lose.
 It is no longer entertainment and it replaces all other interests in life.
+Betting has become a compulsion and the gambler is preoccupied with their next bet, thinking of ways to get money with which to gamble.
 There are family problems due to arguments, lies and the gambler’s denial.
 It’s common to become depressed and experience feelings of shame and guilt.
 The gambler feels isolated and hopeless.

 - Experience financial problems;